OleksiiMartseniuk/sport_bot/README.md

 ## About

-Telegram bot for choosing training programs, monitoring the implementation of exercises.
+Telegram bot for choosing training programs, monitoring the implementation of exercises and keeping statistics.

 ## Documentation